fuzzylabs/evidently-monitoring-pattern/README.md

     python prepare_demo.py --download
     ```

 2. This step will split the dataset into 1 reference and 2 production datasets (with drift data and without drift data).
-Jump to section on []() to understand the motivation behind these datasets.
+Jump to section on [How are the data generated?](docs/Concepts.md/#how-are-the-data-generated) to understand the motivation behind these datasets.

     ```bash
     python prepare_demo.py --prepare
     ```

 3. Train a Random Forest Regressor.
-This model will be used by Inference Server (explained [here]()) to make predictions.
+This model will be used by Inference Server (explained [here](docs/Concepts.md/#inference-server)) to make predictions.
 Once the model is trained, it will be saved as `model.pkl` inside the `models` folder.

     ```bash
     python prepare_demo.py --train